-The move is intended place cloud storage as a free or cheap replacement to files stored locally on your PC.
-While, the concepts interests many users, a handful of them find it quite bothering.
+The move is intended to place cloud storage as a free or cheap replacement to files stored locally on your PC.
+While the concepts interests many users, a handful of them finds it quite bothering.
 Here’s a post walking you through the process of forcing Windows 10 to stop automatically saving screenshots, photos and videos to OneDrive, whenever you connect your camera or phone to your PC.

 Stop saving screenshots to OneDrive automatically

 Locate the OneDrive icon in the Windows 10 System Tray, just move the mouse cursor there, right-click on the cloud icon, and select Settings option.

 Thereafter, switch to the Auto save tab and uncheck the box ‘Automatically save screenshots I capture to OneDrive‘.

 When done, Tap or click OK to save the setting.

 If you feel keeping a backup of all your documents and screenshots is essential, you can enable the option to automatically Save Screenshots to OneDrive.
 Move the mouse cursor to the lower right hand corner of your computer screen again, right-click OneDrive icon, chose settings, and switch to ‘Auto-save‘ tab.
 There, simply check the options displayed.